top of page

 STAGE 4

-The goal throughout is that outdoor learning becomes genuinely part of who your school is — not a visiting programme, but something your staff lead, your site supports and your pupils experience regularly.
+The goal throughout is that outdoor learning becomes genuinely part of who your school is — something your staff lead, your site supports and your pupils experience regularly.

-We offer site visits, development advice and equipment guidance to help you make the most of whatever outdoor space you have.
-You don't need an established woodland — we work with a range of spaces, and where your grounds are limited we can also deliver at our own sites at Bentinck Street Community Garden or Bidston Hill Woodland, or at suitable local parks nearby.
+We offer site visits, development advice and equipment guidance.
+You don't need an established woodland — we work with a range of spaces, and where your grounds are limited we can deliver at Bentinck Street Community Garden, Bidston Hill Woodland or suitable local parks.

 THE EVIDENCE BASE